This FAQ answers some of the most common questions we are asked about the editing of our templates.

 Formatting and presentation: Consistently formatted documents look more professional.
 So before you finalise a document, check that all the paragraphs are consistently justified and indented, that the right fonts are used throughout, and that headings are consistently presented and logically organised.
 Also, use a spelling-checker.

 Proof reading: Have one final, careful, read of the entire document before use.
 This will be more effective if done with a clear head.

 Can the templates be adapted for use outside England and Wales?

-All our templates have been drafted with the requirements of the law of England in mind.
+All our templates have been drafted with the requirements of English law and EU law in mind.
 Whilst they can be adapted for use in relation to the legal systems of other jurisdictions, this should only be done by a person with expertise in the relevant law.

 In some cases, it may be appropriate to use an English law document outside the England and Wales.